 - Sufficient opportunity and resources for clinical research (fellows are expected to spend a minimum of 10% of their time in research activities)

 - Sufficient mentoring to enable the fellow to meet his/her clinical and research goals

 - Adequate Evaluation methods

 - Strength of Curriculum

-Robotic Surgery Fellowship grant applications will be handled in a confidential manner and will not be distributed beyond the selection committee at the Foundation.
-Due to the expected volume of proposals, we regret that the committee will not be able to provide detailed individualized feedback for unsuccessful proposals.
+Robotic Surgery Fellowship grant applications will not be distributed beyond the selection committee at the Intuitive Foundation.
+Due to the expected volume of proposals, the foundation regrets that the committee will not be able to provide detailed individualized feedback for unsuccessful proposals.

 Grant Proposal Guidelines: A proposal should be submitted by all interested grant applicants.
 Submissions will consist of a detailed description of each of the following aspects of the proposed program:

 - Goals of the fellowship

 - Duration of the fellowship and anticipated start date

 - Overview of the fellowship strengths